Monday, April 14, 2014

 Mixers: 5-7pm, unless otherwise noted.

-Mar 19, 11:30-1pm, Membership BootCamp!
+May 14, 11:30-1pm, Membership BootCamp!
+(DATE CHANGE!!)
 BootCamp Basics is a 90-minute orientation designed to introduce you to Chamber membership skills and drills.
 Attending a BootCamp orientation is NOT required before taking full advantage on your membership, although highly recommended.

 There is no cost to attend a Membership BootCamp.
 The BootCamp is open to new members, seasoned members who need a refresher course and non-members who are interested in knowing more about membership.